epccs/parts_epccs/BACKEND_DEVSETUP_1.0.x.md

 # Windows can mount \\inventree2\Samba-Inventree with credentials (and so can Linux)
 ```

 The Samba share can be mounted on the local system, and will work simular to how it does from Windows.
 To delay mounting the CIFS share, you can use the noauto and x-systemd.automount options in your /etc/fstab entry.
 This will prevent the system from mounting the share at boot and instead use systemd to automatically mount it when it is first accessed.
-Example /etc/fstab entry assuming gid and uid are 1000:
+Example /etc/fstab entry:

 ```bash
 # use an editor to mount the cifs device (note the direction of // used on Linux)